unyt-org/uix/docs/manual/01 Getting Started.md

 # Getting Started with UIX

-[UIX](https://uix.unyt.org) is a full-stack web framework for developing reactive web apps with restorable and shared state.
+[UIX](https://uix.unyt.org) is a free open-source full-stack web framework for developing reactive web apps with restorable and shared state.
-UIX apps run on a [deno](https://docs.deno.com/runtime/manual) backend and use modern web technologies.
+UIX apps run on a [deno](https://docs.deno.com/runtime/manual) backend using state-of-the-art web technologies.
-The [DATEX JavaScript Library](https://docs.unyt.org/manual/datex/introduction) acts as the backbone of UIX, providing reactivity and cross-device data exchange functionality.
+The [DATEX JavaScript Library](https://docs.unyt.org/manual/datex/introduction) acts as the backbone of UIX, providing usefull functionality such as reactivity and cross-device data exchange.

-The core principles of UIX:
+**Our core principles**
  * Complete compatiblity with web standards
  * Compatible with [DATEX](https://github.com/unyt-org/datex-specification) and unyt.org supranet concepts
  * Code for backend and frontend is written as ES6 TypeScript modules

-Main features of UIX:
+**Main features**
- * Reactivity
+ * Full-stack Reactivity
  * Server side rendering with partial hydration
  * Hybrid backend/frontend routing
  * Cross-realm imports